-Liver cancer usually begins in the tissue or nodules of the liver, but can also occur within cells of the liver bile ducts.
-The most common form of liver cancer is hepatocellular carcinoma, and typically begins as a single tumor.
+Liver cancer usually begins in the tissues or nodules of the liver, but can also occur within cells of the liver bile ducts.
+The most common form of liver cancer is hepatocellular carcinoma.
 The exact causes of liver cancer are unknown.
-Some symptoms for liver cancer are similar to other cancers and non-cancer related illnesses, which can make liver cancer difficult to detect and diagnose.
+Some symptoms for early liver cancer are similar to other cancers and non-cancer related illnesses, which can make liver cancer difficult to detect and diagnose.

-- Liver cancer is the leading cause of cancer-related deaths globally.
+- Liver cancer is a leading cause of cancer-related deaths globally.

-- Obesity: Being overweight and getting limited physical activity increases the risk of liver cancer.
+- Obesity: Being very overweight and getting limited physical activity increases the risk of liver cancer.

 - Long-Term Hepatitis Infections: Hepatitis B and C virus infections left untreated over an extended period of time can lead to cirrhosis.
 These strains of hepatitis spread through unprotected sex, used needles, and childbirth.

 - Diabetes: People with type 2 diabetes, especially those who consume high amounts of alcohol or have viral hepatitis, face an increased risk for liver cancer.

 - Exposure: People who are exposed to Thorotrast, arsenic, certain parasites, anabolic steroids, and aflatoxins have an increased risk of liver cancer.

 - Tobacco use: Liver cancer risk is higher in current smokers than former smokers, but both have elevated risk.

 - Gender: Liver cancer is more common in men.

 - Inherited diseases: Hereditary hemochromatosis, tyrosinemia, alpha1-antitrypsin deficiency, porphyria cutanea tarda, glycogen storage diseases, and Wilson disease increase risk of liver cancer.